-HART is doing a “Soft Opening” Effective Tuesday July 7,2020
+HART is doing a “Soft Opening” which includes:

-For the time being general community visits to the shelter will not be allowed.
+- General community visits to the shelter will not be allowed.
 This includes individuals and families wishing to visit with the animals and browse the shelter, group homes or volunteer groups.
-We are suspending all volunteer programs until further notice as well.
-Our front door will remain locked to the public and potential adopters can call and talk with the receptionist for further instructions.
-Casual visitors will not be allowed on site during this time for the safety of all.

-All staff and adopters must wear a mask at all times inside the shelter, use sanitizer/wash their hands, socially distance, and follow best practices while in the facility to protect the health and well-being of themselves, their family, and our community at large.
+All staff and adopters are required to wear a mask at all times inside the shelter, use sanitizer/wash their hands, socially distance, and follow best practices while in the facility to protect the health and well-being of themselves, their family, and our community at large.
 They must continue to maintain a 6-foot distance from others in the facility whenever possible.
 Those who do not follow these guidelines or appear ill will be asked to leave.
-Our staff is implementing extra cleaning protocols throughout the day including wiping down surfaces, door handles and general sanitations of common spaces
+Our staff are implementing extra cleaning protocols throughout the day including wiping down surfaces, door handles and general sanitation of common spaces.

 Adoptions are strongly encouraged, and our staff is happy to help you out with finding your new best friend.
 We have just implemented some new policies to help keep everyone safe.
-Please be respectful of these policies and to all staff, animals, and visitors while in the shelter.
-We will encourage frequent hand sanitizing, continuous mask wearing, and whenever possible maintaining a 6-foot distance from people.
+Please be respectful of these policies and to all staff, animals while in the shelter.
+We will encourage frequent hand sanitizing, continuous mask wearing, and maintaining a 6-foot distance from people.

 H.A.R.T. is so excited that you have decided to adopt a pet from us, but please COME IN or CALL to ask any questions about the pet that you wish to adopt.